thomasWeise/oa/difficulties/instanceSize/README.md

 The more features (decision variables) there are, the less  meaningful information can be obtained with a constant number of samples.

-### Countermeasures to Scale better with Instance Size
+### Countermeasures to Improve the Scaling with the Instance Size

 #### Parallelization and Distribution

 First, we can try to improve the performance of our algorithms by parallelization and distribution.
-Parallelization means that we utilize multiple CPUs or CPU cores on the same machine at the same time.
+*Parallelization* means that we utilize multiple CPUs or CPU cores or GPUs on the same machine at the same time.
-Distribution means that we use multiple computers connected by network.
+*Distribution* means that we use multiple computers connected by network.
 Using either approach approach makes sense if we already perform "close to acceptable," i.e., if we are not more than one hundred times too slow.

 For example, I could try to use the four CPU cores on my laptop computer to solve a JSSP instance instead of only one.